kurkutesa/Edx_Machine_Learning_DSE220x/README.md

 * The first goal is to provide a basic intuitive understanding of these techniques: what they are good for, how they work, how they relate to one another, and their strengths and weaknesses.
 * The second goal is to provide a hands-on feel for these methods through experiments with suitable data sets, using Jupyter notebooks.
 * The third goal is to understand machine learning methods at a deeper level by delving into their mathematical underpinnings.
 This is crucial to being able to adapt and modify existing methods and to creatively combining them.
+* The fourth goal is to get familiarize with the Neural Net and Deep Learning.

 ## Topics Covered
 * Taxonomy of prediction problems